Elimination Diet

 Should I go lactose free?

-Having a reaction to traces of cows’ milk protein in the diet or via a mother’s diet via her breast milk is not the same as lactose intolerance although they could both be present at the same time.
+Having a reaction to traces of cows’ milk protein in the diet or via a mother’s diet through her breast milk is not the same as lactose intolerance although they could both be present at the same time.
 Lactose is added to breast milk in the breast regardless of maternal diet.
 For further reading see Lactose Intolerance in Babies.

 How long will it take for an elimination diet to work?

-Once a mother has excluded the trigger food from her diet, her baby’s symptoms may start to improve within three to four days (ABM, 2011; Noble, 2015) however it may take two to four weeks to see full improvement1011.
+Once a mother has excluded the trigger food from her diet, her baby’s symptoms may start to improve within three to four days (ABM, 2011; Noble, 2015) however it may take two to four weeks to see full improvement910.
 This may be associated with the time taken for any existing inflammatory reactions to settle down in the baby rather than the time taken for allergens to leave breast milk.
-However one small study indicated cows’ milk protein (beta-lactoglobulin) may still be elevated seven days after the mother consumed a single portion of cows’ milk.12
+However one small study indicated cows’ milk protein (beta-lactoglobulin) may still be elevated seven days after the mother consumed a single portion of cows’ milk.11

 Do I really need to go on an elimination diet?